godspeedsystems/gs-documentation/docs/ai_modules/react_app.md

----
-sidebar_position: 1
-title: UI-Kit React App
-toc_min_heading_level: 2
-toc_max_heading_level: 4
----
+# Web-UI Starter Kit
 ## Introduction

-Godspeed gskit helps you to generate bare metal front-end from OpenAPI/Swagger API spec.
-An AI agent generates the Front-end Template with API connections in place.
+Godspeed Web-UI Starter Kit simplifies the generation of a foundational front-end from OpenAPI/Swagger API specs.
+An AI agent creates the template with pre-established API connections.

 > An Engineering Powered AI Scaffolding agent to help you generate codebase from bare minimum requirements.